 Another highlight of our UK road trip route was exploring the Alnwick Castle and Garden in Northumberland, England.
 At Alnwick Castle, we took the Harry Potter flying course where some of the movie filming took place.
 This UK road trip route gave my family something new to explore every day.

-Planning a Road Trip in the UK?
-Be Prepared for any Weather
+Travel Tip for Planning a Road Trip in the UK: Be Prepared for any Weather

 As soon as we hit the road on our UK road trip route, the weather turned from a summer heat wave to rainy and cloudy.
 Thus, we got to experience classic British weather.
 We quickly learned to enjoy tea and scones at every possible opportunity.
 My 9-year-old daughter is now a tea drinker.
 However, my 8-year-old son still prefers hot chocolate.